-According to a new cardiac surgery market study by iData Research, over 900,000 cardiac surgery procedures are performed each year in the United States.
+According to a new cardiac surgery market study by iData Research, the number of cardiac surgeries exceeds 900,000 procedures each year in the United States.
 The US Cardiac surgery market is growing rapidly driven by the growth of many underlying procedures.

 The number of cardiac surgery procedures commonly includes: